TAC-Insight/fw-ticket-integrator/README.md

 1. [Download the exe from the latest release](https://github.com/TAC-Insight/fw-ticket-integrator/releases)
 2. Create `config.json` file in the same directory as the .EXE and set the `api_key` and `dsn` vars
 3. Create `tickets.sql` file in the same directory as the .EXE
-4. Set FastWeighTicketIntegrator.exe to run at startup
+4. Set FastWeighTicketIntegrator.exe to run at startup.
+(Run `shell:startup` via Windows Run.
+Copy a shortcut to the EXE into the startup folder.)
 5. Done!

 ### config.json